kuma35/thinking-forth-jp/sphinx/chapter4.rst

 Algorithms and Data Structures
 ==============================

-In we learned how to describe a problem’s requirements in terms of interfaces and rules.
+In Chapter Two we learned how to describe a problem’s requirements in terms of interfaces and rules.
 In this section we’ll refine the conceptual model for each component into clearly defined algorithms and data structures.

 An algorithm is a procedure, described as a finite number of rules, for accomplishing a certain task.
 The rules must be unambiguous and